Journal of Scientifi c Exploration, Vol. 24, No. 3, pp. 515–xxx, 2010

 Filters and Reflections: Perspectives on Reality by Zachary Jones, Brenda Dunne, Robert Jahn, and Elissa Hoeger (Editors).
 ICRL Press, 2009.
 289 pp. $17.95.
 ISBN 9781936033010.

-In my college days, I chanced across a wonderful poem called Chuang Tzu and the Buttery, written by the well-known Chinese poet Li Po.
+In my college days, I chanced across a wonderful poem called Chuang Tzu and the Butterfly, written by the well-known Chinese poet Li Po.
 In it, Chuang Tzu falls asleep and dreams he is a butterfly.
 When he awakes, he asks himself the question, “Am I a man who dreamed I was a butterfly, or am I now a butterfly dreaming I am a man?”

 You have to be a bit peculiar to ask that question, and odder still to concern yourself with the answer.
 Other than the occasional poet, philosopher, or theologian, we take our consensus definition of reality for granted.
 Ontology and epistemology are not mankind’s favorite subjects.

-They never will be, but Robert Jahn and Brenda Dunne sparked a modest revival of interest within the academic and scientific community with their 2004 paper “Sensors, Filters, and the Source of Reality” (Journal of Scientic Exploration, 18(4), 547–570).
+They never will be, but Robert Jahn and Brenda Dunne sparked a modest revival of interest within the academic and scientific community with their 2004 paper “Sensors, Filters, and the Source of Reality” (Journal of Scientific Exploration, 18(4), 547–570).
 Based partly on their two-plus decades of rigorous research into psi (psychokinesis and ESP) conducted at the Princeton Engineering Anomalies Research (PEAR) laboratory, Jahn and Dunne concluded that consciousness transcends the brain, and is more than just a mere antenna passively acquiring information from an independent, objective, out-there world.
 Instead, our consciousness is the “ultimate organizing principle of the universe.”
 We co-create reality.
 This consensus reality we share, however, is an imperfect approximation of absolute Reality because it comes to us through an array of physiological, psychological, and cultural filters.

 The nineteen essays included in this book collectively explore these ontological filters from a fascinating variety of viewpoints—art, Buddhism, evolutionary biology, fantasy, out-of-body experiences, philosophy, physics, psychology, semiotics, and systems engineering.
 But make no mistake: Reading this book can be work.